FidelVe/crosschain-voting-dapp-with-rollback/README.md

 # Crosschain voting dapp

-This is cross chain DApp to showcase ICON XCall, it consists of a set of smart contracts deployed on Berlin (ICON) and Sepolia (Ethereum) to cast votes on the ICON chain and it will keep a ledger of the votes on both chains.
+The following is a cross chain DApp to showcase ICON XCall, it consists of a set of smart contracts deployed on Berlin (ICON) and Sepolia (Ethereum) to cast votes on the ICON chain and it will keep a ledger of the votes on both chains.

 ## Setup